gbesnard/nand-to-tetris/rom-programs/documentation.md

 ## max-rom
 - Stores 23456 in R0 and 12345 in R1
 - Find the max value and stores the result in R2.

+## screen-rom
+- Runs an infinite loop that listens to the keyboard input.
+- When a key is pressed (any key), the program blackens the screen, i.e. writes "black" in every pixel;
+- When no key is pressed, the program clears the screen, i.e. writes "white" in every pixel;